sbecker11/flock-of-postcards/README.md

 - GoLive link with port 5500 or 5501
 - applying parallax on the target for restoreSavedStyle
 - replaced addAimationEndListener with endAnimation on a timeout
-- Bizcards are now animating to the top, but not staying there
+- BizCards are now animating to the top, but not staying there
 - Bizdards return to original position after losing focus
-- fixed selectNextBizcard
+- fixed selectNextBizCard
 - added links to three.mjs examples
 - added links to Virtual Munsell Color Wheel
 - added select all skills button